StainedMentor/Who-Am-I/README.md

 * On the right column there are X selcectboxes with a list of couple MBTI types.
 * User can talk to each bot by selecting specific button on the top of the left column.
 Bots mimic certain celebrity, they can not tell user who they are.
 * User chooses predicted MBTI type for each bot on the right column selectboxes.
-* After clicking "Finish research" button, user gets his resukts in %.\
+* After clicking "Finish research" button, user gets his results in %.\
   \
 ![game](https://github.com/StainedMentor/Who-Am-I/blob/main/assets/game.png)